nicholasprowse/connect-4/README.md

 This has been tested using the Terminal on MacOS.
 It should work on Linux, and I expect it to work on windows but it hasn't been tested.

+The perfect AI is based on this blog http://blog.gamesolver.org/solving-connect-four/01-introduction/

 ## CONTROLS
 Use the arrow keys to select the column to play.
 Hit enter to play your move.